Spatiotemporal chaos in the interface growth of topological insulators: Surface energy of band insulators

 where $N_{\rm uc}$ is the number of unit cells of the bulk system contained in the larger unit cell of $H(k_\parallel)$ in the strip geometry, and $A$ is the surface length of the unit cell in the strip geometry.
 For example, $N_{\rm uc}=10$ and $A=\sqrt{3}$ in the strip geometry shown in Fig.~\ref{fig:concept2}(a).
 The number of occupied subbands in Eq.\ (\ref{eq:energy_slab}) equals $N_{\rm uc}$ times the number of occupied bands in Eq.\ (\ref{eq:bulk_enrgy}).
 In the absence of inversion symmetry, the two surfaces of a cleaved crystal are no longer equivalent, which leads to an intrinsic ambiguity in defining the surface energy~\cite{ARBEL1975305,LEE1975302,wang2022defining}.
 To avoid this complication, we confine our analysis to systems with inversion symmetry throughout this work.

 We show that the boundary states of topological insulators play a crucial role in determining the surface energy.
-Here we take a Chern insulator as a representative example of topological insulators without time-reversal symmetry, but our theory is also applicable to topological insulators with time-reversal symmetry (see End Matter for details).
+Here we take a Chern insulator as a representative example of topological insulators without time-reversal symmetry, but our theory is also applicable to topological insulators with time-reversal symmetry, as discussed in Appendix~\ref{appendix: TRS}.
 We construct a Chern insulator by stacking one-dimensional (1D) centrosymmetric topological insulators that respect chiral symmetry $\Gamma H \Gamma^{-1}=-H$ with $\Gamma$ being a unitary matrix satisfying $\Gamma^2=1$~[Fig.~\ref{fig:concept2}(b)].
 Each 1D topological insulator is characterized by the Zak phase~\cite{Zak1989}, defined as a line integral over the 1D Brillouin zone,

 where $u_n$ is the periodic part of the Bloch wave function of the $n$th band, and the summation is taken over the occupied bands.
 In the presence of inversion symmetry, the Zak phase is quantized and takes the values $0$ or $\pi$ (mod $2\pi$).